AnnaSophia Robb: Discography

-Soundtrack appearance
+Soundtrack

 Awards and nominations

 On March 30, 2008, Robb won her first career award when she was named Leading Young Actress at the Young Artist Awards for her role in Bridge to Terabithia.
 The film itself won a Young Cast award.
 On April 24, 2009, she received the Horizon Award at the 14th Annual Palm Beach International Film Festival.
 She was awarded the Rising Star Award at the Denver Film Festival on November 12, 2009.